 - What did CL's tests of Echinacea find?
-ConsumerLab.com found that two products did not contain the expected minimum amounts of total phenolic compounds (TPCs), one product exceeded a limit for lead contamination, and another product failed to properly label its Echinacea.
-(See What CL Found).
+Four products did not contain the expected minimum amounts of total phenolic compounds (one had less than 2%), and two products did not even list their amounts of Echinacea (see What CL Found).

-- Best Echinacea supplements?
-Among 10 products Approved for Quality by ConsumerLab.com, two (an extract and a non-extract) were chosen as Top Picks.
+- Which Echinacea supplements are best?
+Among six products Approved for Quality by ConsumerLab.com, two (an extract and a non-extract) were chosen as Top Picks.

-- Which form of Echinacea is best?
-Echinacea comes in various forms and concentrations, but most positive clinical studies used products extracted from aerial parts (leaves, flowers, stems) of E. purpurea, often dried into extract powders (900 mg per day taken in 3 divided doses).
-(See ConsumerTips™).
+- Which form and dose of Echinacea is best?
+Echinacea comes in various forms and concentrations, but most positive clinical studies used products extracted from aerial parts (leaves, flowers, stems) of E. purpurea or the roots of E. angustifolia (see ConsumerTips).

-- Echinacea safety and side effects: Echinacea appears to be relatively safe for short-term use (up to 12 weeks) and side-effects tend to be mild (GI symptoms, increases urination).
-However, be aware that some people may be allergic, and rarely, liver damage has been reported.
+- Is Echinacea safe?
+Echinacea appears to be relatively safe for short-term use (up to 12 weeks), and side-effects tend to be mild (GI symptoms, increases urination).
+However, be aware that some people may have allergic reactions, such as rashes, and rarely, liver damage has been reported.
 Although Echinacea may affect the metabolism of a variety of drugs, the effect may be small (see Concerns and Cautions).

 Echinacea Supplements Review